-The weighted average grant date fair value of the stock options granted during 2020 was estimated to be \$0.10 per option using the Black-Scholes option pricing model based on the following weighted average assumptions: expected volatility of 170%, a risk-free interest rate of 1.28%, expected dividend yield of nil%, expected forfeiture rate of 1.48% and expected life of five years.
+The weighted average grant date fair value of the stock options granted was estimated using the Black-Scholes option pricing model with the following weighted average assumptions:

+December 31, 2021 December 31, 2020

+Grant date fair value \$0.23 \$0.10

+Expected volatility 115% 170%

+Risk-free interest rate 0.71% 1.28%

+Expected dividend yield Nil Nil

+Expected forfeiture rate 1.72% 1.48%

 The expected volatility was determined by calculating the historical volatility of the Company's common share price from the date of grant back to the date five years prior to the date of grant.
 The estimated fair value of each tranche of options not immediately vesting is amortized to share-based payments over the option vesting period on a straight-line basis.
-For options that had vesting conditions based on the closing price of the Company's common shares, the vesting period was estimated using a binomial option pricing simulation based on the following weighted average assumptions: expected volatility of 171%, a risk-free interest rate of 1.43%, expected dividend yield of nil%, expected forfeiture rate of 1.44% and expected life of five years.
+For options that had vesting conditions based on the closing price of the Company's common shares, the vesting period was estimated using a binomial option pricing simulation.
 The exercise price on the date of grant is equal to the share price on the date the options are granted.